 Implication Questions

-Salespeople need to be cautious when asking implication questions to avoid falling into the trap of asking questions with an obvious answer or one which appears too self-serving.
+Salespeople need to be cautious when asking implication questions to avoid falling into the trap of asking questions with an obvious answer or one that appears too self-serving.

 Appropriate implication questions concerning a food delivery business may include: